ntamiyan/hello-world/README.md

 # hello-world

-This is mad I'm trying this!
-Let's see what outcome I will have.
+This is mad I'm learning Git and GitHub!
+Let's see how it goes...